Trachoma is the world’s leading infectious cause of blindness

 reduce transmission by eye-seeking flies

-• Effective collaboration with WASH and development agencies to establish and sustain water and sanitation services
+• Effective collaboration with WASH and development agencies to achieve universal access to water and sanitation services

 The human impact…